doronhi/realsense/README.md

 ## Known Issues
 * This ROS node does not currently support [ROS Lunar Loggerhead](http://wiki.ros.org/lunar).
 * This ROS node does not currently work with [ROS 2](https://github.com/ros2/ros2/wiki).
-* This ROS node currently does not provide the unit-tests which ensure the proper operation of the camera.
-Future versions of the node will provide ROS compatible unit-tests.
 * This ROS node currently does not support running multiple T265 cameras at once.
 This will be addressed in a future update.

 ## License